 Who is the Lucky Plaza Accident driver suspect?

-Reports said that a 64-year-old Grab driver was apprehended for dangerous driving later that day, and according to the personal injury attorney in this case the ride-hailing company reported that they had suspended the man.
+Reports said that a 64-year-old Grab driver was apprehended for dangerous driving later that day and in this case the ride-hailing company reported that they had suspended the man.

 The suspect has yet to be named to the public.